 In being aware of one's emotions, Kafetsios (2010) expounds that certain factors must be taken into cognisance that can either influence or decrease an emotion.
 These factors are personality, day of the week and time of the day, weather, stress, social activities, sleep, exercise, age, gender, organizational and cultural influences.
-Lishner, Swim, Hong and Vitacco (2011) explain that personality predisposes people to experience certain emotions.
-For example, one may feel guilt and anger more readily than others do.
-Others may feel calm and relaxed no matter the situation.
+Lishner, Swim, Hong and Vitacco (2011) explain that personality predisposes people to experience certain morning.
+Thus, workplace interactions will probably be more positive from mid-morning onward and also later in the week (McIntyre, 2010).